Homemade Apple Pie Spice

-Homemade Apple Pie Spice is a warm blend of cinnamon, nutmeg and allspice commonly used in apple desserts to deepen their flavor.
-You can use it in old-fashioned apple pie, apple muffins, and apple cake.
+Homemade Apple Pie Spice is simple to make using a blend of warm and bold spices like cinnamon, nutmeg, cardamom, ginger and allspice to deepen the flavor of apple desserts.
+I use this blend in my old-fashioned apple pie and apple muffins.
 It is readily available in grocery stores, however, it is really easy to make your own.
 Making your own can allow you to swap the amounts of the individual ingredients to use more of the spices you like and less, of the ones you don’t.

 This recipe starts with a base of good quality cinnamon and then I add in a bolder blend of other traditional apple pie spices such as nutmeg, cardamom, and allspice.
 Although not found in most traditional apple spice blends, I add a little bit of ginger to my blend for that extra zing.
 You can choose to add a little more or less of these four spices to suit your taste buds.